 Originally licensed in 1976, then went inactive in late 80's, now re-licensed just this year (2011).
-I am a 57 y/o emergency room physician and have scores of other things I dabble in including music (play cello for local symphony orchestra), astronomy and astrophotography, flying (built a Kitfox in 1991 and still fly it), and making my own biodiesel fuel.
-Hang around on OMISS net when there's time.
-QSL direct or through the OMISS bureau.
+I am a 57 y/o emergency room physician and have scores of other things I dabble in including music (play cello for local symphony orchestra), astronomy and astrophotography, and flying (built a Kitfox in 1991 and still fly it).
+LOTW is preferred QSL.
+I'm slow with cards but try and get to them, especially if accompanied by SASE.

 Look fwd to lots of air time, both ssb and cw.
+Have been using digital modes more lately, especially JT65.
 73's

 (Previous call W5GTL prior to 11/11/12)